romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 <img src="/images/two_paths_fork_unsplash.jpg" alt="Picture of a fork in the trail in a forest, leading to two alternative paths" />

 The aim of this article is to help clarify what do these techniques mean and highlight the benefits each one provides.
-We will also analyze which one should we choose depending on the circumstances.
+We will also analyze which one should be chosen depending on the circumstances.

 <!-- More -->